kailash-manasarovar/statement/docs/timeline/2024/may.md

 - I masturbate in the bathroom.
 - Sometimes, I do yoga at the same time.
 - I have no idea why I would do this; I have never done anything like this before or since in my whole life.
 - I normally don't masturbate.
-As I may have mentioned, I have been celibate since 2010 and that included masturbation until [April 2023](../2023/april.md#hanuman-jayanti) when the porn-gangs of Dénia started drugging me with aphrodisiacs.
+As I may have mentioned, I have been celibate since 2010 and that included masturbation until [April 2023](../2023/april.md#hanuman-jayanti) when the porn-gangs of Denia started drugging me with aphrodisiacs.
 - Did they manipulate the yoga by setting up a [Jitendra Das](../2001-to-2010/2010.md#jitendra-das-yoga-teacher-porn-star) memory trigger with the [Pakistani Yorkshireman that I'm about to meet](#the-pakistani-yorkshire-man)?
 - Or was I making subconscious connections between things that were happening at the conference and in a sedated state?
 - It's very strange.